Skip to main content

 It's easy as 1-2-3!
 You'll mix the base ingredients.
 Chill them and then churn in your (#AD) ice cream maker.
 So, ditch the store-bought tubs and whip up a batch of this delightful homemade chocolate ice cream.
 It's sure to become a new favorite!

 Making ice cream at home is a fun activity to do with kids and grandkids.
 My granddaughters love gathering around the ice cream machine watching it churn the ice cream.
-I love knowing that The ice cream we make together has simple, delicious ingredients!
+I love knowing that the ice cream we make together has simple, delicious ingredients!

 This recipe leverages heavy cream for ice cream enthusiasts who crave a superbly smooth, classic texture without the need for eggs or turning on a hot stove.
 Your ice cream machine (#AD)ice cream machine will churn the base into a smooth, creamy delight.